ncwqr-jsmith29/rbeale/README.md

 # Conceptual Documentation
+> [!IMPORTANT]
-Keywords:
+> Keywords:
+>

-Timeframe/Load Timeframe - Annual, spring, monthly, or daily
+> Timeframe/Load Timeframe - Annual, spring, monthly, or daily
+>

-Variables/Nutrient Variables - TSS, TP, SRP, NO23, TKN, Cl, SO4, Si
+> Variables/Nutrient Variables - TSS, TP, SRP, NO23, TKN, Cl, SO4, Si
+>

-Strata - A subset of the dataset of interest (e.g., TP values for Maumee in 2013)
+> Strata - A subset of the dataset of interest (e.g., TP values for Maumee in 2013)
+>

-Allele - An integer representing the index of the beginning or end of a strata
+> Allele - An integer representing the index of the beginning or end of a strata
+>

-Individual - A vector of alleles
+> Individual - A vector of alleles
+>

-Population - A matrix of individuals
+> Population - A matrix of individuals

 NCWQR scientist, R. Peter Richards, wrote FORTRAN code to calculate nutrient loads using the Beale Ratio Estimator.
 That code was translated to R in 2016 by NCWQR scientist, Rem Confesor.
 That translation is what is contained in the `sbeale()` function of this package.
 The `sbeale()` function calculates the load for a given timeframe, using all available data for that timeframe; any missing data is ignored.